The Ultimate Step-By-Step Vacation Planning Guide | Pre-Travel Checklist | Things To Do Before Your Next Trip

 Prologue

 Our readers often ask us what are the things we need to keep in mind while planning a trip and the things we need to do before we travel.
 To be honest, years back, when we started with our travels, we didn’t even know where to start.
-And today, after having traveled to 40 countries across the globe, by driving 300,000+ km, taking the train, plane, boat, cruise, and whatnot, and having created a chest of thrilling memories like getting attacked by masked men in the Netherlands, getting chased by armed robbers in Italy, getting our passports stolen in Germany, getting sent back to Croatia from Montenegro in a police car due to missing documents, getting hit by a car in a remote village in Romania and spending the whole afternoon explaining the Dutch insurance process in sign language to Romanian police, fighting with border police of Bosnia and Herzegovina for an hour at 1 AM for not letting us cross the border due to supposedly insufficient car documents, getting car chased by Bosnian police at 3 AM for over speeding in a remote village in Bosnia, being stranded overnight by the side of a pitch-dark highway with family in a broken car waiting to be towed by the notoriously lazy Italian roadside assistance amidst hailstorms and wildfires, climbing spine-chilling near-vertical 40 degrees inclination (yes, you read that right!) at 2 AM on extremely narrow mirror to mirror Sicilian countryside gravel road with car tyres scidding and engine giving up, and several other sh*t hits the fan moments, I can safely proclaim that we’ve had our share of experiences and learnings!
+And today, after having traveled across the globe by car, train, plane, boat, cruise, and whatnot, and having created a chest of thrilling memories like getting attacked by masked men in the Netherlands, getting chased by armed robbers in Italy, getting our passports stolen in Germany, getting sent back to Croatia from Montenegro in a police car due to missing documents, getting hit by a car in a remote village in Romania and spending the whole afternoon explaining the Dutch insurance process in sign language to Romanian police, fighting with border police of Bosnia and Herzegovina for an hour at 1 AM for not letting us cross the border due to supposedly insufficient car documents, getting car chased by Bosnian police at 3 AM for over speeding in a remote village in Bosnia, being stranded overnight by the side of a pitch-dark highway with family in a broken car waiting to be towed by the notoriously lazy Italian roadside assistance amidst hailstorms and wildfires, climbing spine-chilling near-vertical 40 degrees inclination (yes, you read that right!) at 2 AM on extremely narrow mirror to mirror Sicilian countryside gravel road with car tyres scidding and engine giving up, and several other sh*t hits the fan moments, I can safely proclaim that we’ve had our share of experiences and learnings!
 So based on our experiences and learnings, today I’m going to share with you comprehensive checklists of things to keep in mind while planning your trip and things to do before traveling.
 So, let’s begin!

 And to know about things you need to pack while traveling, please read our article The Ultimate Travel Packing Checklist for Your Next Trip | Vacation and Business Travel Packing List.